POLICY ADVOCATE, EDUCATION & LAW PROJECT

 The North Carolina Justice Center is the state’s leading research and advocacy organization dedicated to transforming North Carolina’s prosperity into opportunity for all.
 Our staff includes researchers, community educators, litigators, lobbyists and communication specialists who work across a broad range of issues that impact the lives of poor and working families.

-The Justice Center offers committed, inspired co-workers, a competitive salary (minimum starting salary of $32,000 per year, dependent upon education and experience) and superior benefits to enhance staff quality of life including, but not limited to: six weeks paid time off, paid maternity/paternity leave, twelve holidays, free parking in downtown Raleigh, retirement plan contribution and match, FSA, 100% paid high quality medical, disability, and life insurance coverage
+The Justice Center offers committed, inspired co-workers, a competitive salary and superior benefits to enhance staff quality of life including, but not limited to: six weeks paid time off, paid maternity/paternity leave, twelve holidays, free parking in downtown Raleigh, retirement plan contribution and match, FSA, 100% paid high quality medical, disability, and life insurance coverage.
+Salary is dependent on experience (minimum starting $53,000 annually).

-To apply send a cover letter, resume, and professional references as a single PDF file that has your name in its title, and “Outreach Coordinator” in the subject line to email@example.com.
+To apply send a cover letter, resume, and professional references as a single PDF file that has your name in its title, and “Policy Advocate” in the subject line to email@example.com.

 The Justice Center is an equal opportunity employer.
 People of color and individuals from diverse backgrounds are encouraged to apply for available positions.
 The Justice Center does not discriminate on the basis of race, color, national origin, ethnic background, citizenship status, religion, gender, gender identity, sexual orientation, age, or disability.